This article appears in the June 2021 issue of the

 Colon cancer, Dr. Dooreck explains, is different from other diagnoses.
 Patients are just coming out of sedation from their colonoscopy when they receive the news.
 They are still groggy, they have just had a procedure, they hear the word “cancer.”
 It makes the information that much harder to absorb and process.

 “Telling a patient already in a moment of crisis that their world is now flipped upside down makes having this program available for them to easily access an actionable step of accountability,” says Dr. Dooreck.
 “We can tell the patient to simply text this number, and it allows the patient to take control of something when their world seems out of control.”

 With just one text, the patient receives clear direction.
 It also helps patients feel less alone and more reassured that they have support in this journey.
 That one text can unlock a cache of trusted resources and guides.

 Additionally, this program could not come at a more opportune time.
-Now, more than ever, young adults are being diagnosed with colorectal cancer.
+Now, more young adults are being diagnosed with colorectal cancer.
 The American Cancer Society estimates that over 150,000 new cases of colorectal cancer will be diagnosed this year.
 Colorectal cancer is the third-leading cause of cancer-related deaths in men and women in the United States.
 It is the second-most common cause of cancer when men and women’s statistics are combined.

 The CRC Provider Outreach Program has set out to fill the void in the clinical flow between patients and GI physicians.
 Its ultimate purpose is to help people in their time of need.
 It is available to any and all physicians dealing with colorectal cancer diagnoses and to support the hundreds of thousands affected each year.